Café Society

 Café Society was a New York City nightclub open from 1938 to 1948 on Sheridan Square in Greenwich Village.
 It was managed by Barney Josephson.
+It was a renowned venue for African American performers.

 Overview

 Josephson created the club to showcase African American talent and to be an American version of the political cabarets he had seen in Europe earlier.
 As well as running the first racially integrated night club in the United States, Josephson also intended the club to defy the pretensions of the rich; he chose the name to mock Clare Boothe Luce and what she referred to as "café society", the habitués of more upscale nightclubs, and that wry satirical note was carried through in murals done by Anton Refregier, a Russian immigrant who created the San Francisco Rincon Annex murals.

 Josephson trademarked the name Café Society, a phrase coined but not trademarked by Maury Paul, a society columnist who wrote as "Cholly Knickerbocker" for the New York Journal American.
 He also advertised the club as "The Wrong Place for the Right People".
 Josephson opened a second branch on 58th Street, between Lexington and Park Avenue, in 1940.
 After that, the original club was known as Café Society Downtown and the new club—intended for a different audience—as Café Society Uptown.

 The club prided itself on treating black and white customers equally, unlike many venues, such as the Cotton Club, which featured black performers but barred black customers except for prominent black people in the entertainment industry.
 The club featured many of the greatest black musicians of the day, often imposing a strongly political bent.
 Billie Holiday first sang "Strange Fruit" there; at Josephson's insistence, she closed her set with this song, leaving the stage without taking any encores, so that the audience would be left to think about the meaning of the song.
 Lena Horne was persuaded to stop singing "When it's Sleepy Time Down South" written by Clarence Muse, Leon René and Otis René, Pearl Bailey was fired for being "too much of an Uncle Tom", and Carol Channing was fired for an impersonation of Ethel Waters.